mgramin/malewicz/README.md

 ## Embedded SQL editor

 Malewicz **has no** embedded SQL editor.
-Instead, you might use your favorite code editor (like Vim or VS Code) or IDE (like DBeaver or DataGrips).
+Instead, you might use your favorite code editor (like Vim or VS Code) or IDE (like DBeaver or DataGrips) for edit plain sql-files.

 ## We were inspired by